openvinotoolkit/training_extensions/pytorch_toolkit/image_classification/model_templates/custom-classification/README.md

 Training recipes:

-We pretrained all models with imagenet weights and fine-tuned on concrete tasks without freezing any layers.
+We pretrained all models with imagenet weights and fine-tuned on specific tasks without freezing any layers.

 The following parameters and techniques were used for training: